 Recent blog posts

-Regional and local classes
+Regional and local technology assistance

 We look forward to serving you in 2012 with another Handiham Radio Camp.
 Thank you for your interest.

 Dates for Radio Camp 2012 are Saturday, June 2 - Friday, June 8, 2012.
 This will be earlier than usual so that we can test for Extra under the existing question pool, which expires at the end of the last day of June.

 For a camp application, please email Nancy at firstname.lastname@example.org.
 She will put your name on a list to receive an application packet when they are ready.

 Saturday, May 17, 2008 10:15 AM - 11:15 AM - Forum Room 2

 Dr. Thomas Behler, a ham radio operator with a vision impairment, and Professor of Sociology at Ferris State University in Michigan, will present his thoughts on the breadth of our hobby and its applications for many different people.